 - Scratches, cuts, or bruising

 Nursing home abuse and neglect are crimes that affect one of the nation’s most vulnerable populations.
-When nursing home staff members berate, beat, humiliate, or carelessly overlook residents, serious to fatal injuries and emotional harms can occur.
+When nursing home staff members berate, beat, humiliate, or carelessly overlook residents, serious to fatal injuries and emotional harm can occur.
 Sadly, family members of those in Tampa Bay nursing homes cannot blindly assume the facility will take good care of their loved ones.
 Nursing home abuse goes widely underreported.
 It is often up to the friends and family members of nursing home residents to detect abuse and neglect.

 Hire a Tampa Nursing Home Abuse Attorney

 At Fiol Law Group, we take nursing home abuse claims very seriously.
 Some of the most common root causes of nursing home abuse that we see include poor hiring practices, inadequate training, poor management practices, and high rates of turnover.
 We understand how to approach nursing home abuse cases of all kinds, and our attorneys will pursue each claim to the full extent of the law.
 Nobody deserves to feel dehumanized or forgotten in a nursing home.